jrasmusson/swiftui/Stanford/2021/Lecture4/README.md

 ![](images/2.png)

+## MVVM in action

+SwiftUI is state driven.
+Meaning to change the UI, we need to change the state.
+To make our UI update we need to:

+1. Make our view model `@ObservableObject`.
+2. Mark key attributes `@Published`.
+3. Bind `@ObservedObject` into our view

 Here is where MVVM really pays off.
 We are going to add three simple, yet power keywords to make our UI reactive to changes in our state.

 ### 1. Make our view model an `@ObservableObject`.